-- ▶ The date on which the employee's leave will end (where the employee is undertaking service in the national interest); - The date on which the employee will be required to return to work if he or she decides to return to work (where the job can be kept open).
+- The date on which the employee's leave will end (where the employee is undertaking service in the national interest). - The date on which the employee will be required to return to work if they decide to return to work (where the job can be kept open).
 This will be the next working day after leave ends.
-It will also outline when any preference period will begin if the job cannot subsequently be kept open; - ▶ That the employee must, if reasonably practicable, inform the employer of the intention to return to work not later than 21 days before leave is due to end; - ▶ The employee's rights and obligations in relation to the early ending or extension of leave (not beyond 12 months where leave is for service in the national interest), or the earlier beginning of the preference period.
+It will also outline when any preference period will begin if the job cannot subsequently be kept open. - That the employee must, if reasonably practicable, inform the employer of the intention to return to work not later than 21 days before leave is due to end. - The employee's rights and obligations in relation to the early ending or extension of leave (not beyond 12 months where leave is for service in the national interest), or the earlier beginning of the preference period.
 In such a case the employee must give the employer 21 days' notice.

-When Leave is Due to End
+When leave is due to end

-An employee who has taken leave for service in the national interest or in time of war or emergency must inform the employer 21 days before leave is due to end whether or not he or she will be returning to work (unless it is not reasonably practicable to do so).
-If informing the employer within 21 days is not reasonably practicable, an employee who does not intend to return to work is still required to notify the employer of that intention as soon as it is reasonably practicable to do so.
-Where the employee intends to return to work but informing the employer within 21 days is not reasonably practicable, the employer and employee must co-operate in good faith for the purpose of agreeing on arrangements for the return to work.
-However, if agreement is not possible, the employee must give the employer 7 days' written notice of the date on which he or she will be returning to work.
+An employee who has taken leave for service in the national interest or in time of war or emergency must inform the employer 21 days before leave is due to end whether or not they will be returning to work (unless it is not reasonably practicable to do so).

+If informing the employer within 21 days is not reasonably practicable, an employee who does not intend to return to work is still required to notify the employer of that intention as soon as is reasonably practicable to do so.
+Where the employee intends to return to work but informing the employer within 21 days is not reasonably practicable, the employer and employee must cooperate in good faith for the purpose of agreeing on arrangements for the return to work.
+However, if agreement is not possible, the employee must give the employer 7 days' written notice of the date on which they will be returning to work.